PSD2

 1 RCVD Start authorisation Yes Authorize if startAuthorisation link is present

-2 ACWP N/A No Payment is completed
+2 ACWP No Payment completed

 Step Code Next Action Updatable Comment